 - Submitting on the 2nd Wednesday of the month gives everyone a week to read all the submissions and produce critiques for everyone's work.
 Once you submit your work, you too will receive access to the submissions where you will also need to prepare a brief critique on every piece of work submitted.
 (You'll also receive a guide for writing critiques--it's really easy and a quick read).
 We have also recently added an "early bird submission" for those writers who want to submit longer than 6 pages.
 It's due on the 1st Wednesday of the month, giving readers two weeks to review their work.

 - That 3rd Wednesday we will all meet and collectively review everyone's submission, writer by a writer.
 Everyone will have a chance to weigh in and offer their assessment in a friendly and constructive atmosphere.
-All writers who submit work for review are required to also attend, participate and produce critiques for all other submissions in order to receive their critiques and feedback.
+All writers who submit work for review are required to also attend, participate, and produce critiques for all other submissions to receive their critiques and feedback.

 WHAT CAN YOU SUBMIT?

-The Writers Workshop accepts most creative projects including but not limited to fiction novels, non-fiction, memoir, essays, short stories, poetry, comic strips, screenplays, etc...
+The Writers Workshop accepts most creative projects including but not limited to fiction novels, non-fiction, memoirs, essays, short stories, poetry, comic strips, screenplays, etc...
 The most common work that has been submitted by writers is fiction projects (novels and short stories) and poetry.
 While not a requirement, we do encourage submissions to contain LGBTQ+ themes.
-One of the great benefits of LGBTQ+ writing spaces is receiving feedback from writers who are centered with an LGBTQ+ identity and can offer insight and perspective that can enhance the quality of your project.
+One of the great benefits of LGBTQ+ writing spaces is receiving feedback from writers who are centered on an LGBTQ+ identity and can offer insight and perspective that can enhance the quality of your project.
+Please note the submission length will vary from month to month.

 It's my first time and I'm ready to submit my work...WHAT DO I DO?